Resources and Important Information

 Typical season for Trinity Alps climbing is June through October.

 To avoid dehydration while hiking, carry plenty of water.
-Summer
+Summer temperatures often exceed 90 degrees.

 Evenings, however, require warm clothing.
 Day-to-night temperature